 Weapons charges appear frequently in robbery, drug possession, assault and similar cases.
 Possession of a weapon in such cases can ultimately enhance an already harsh penalty.
 Further, the charges can stack up fast and, depending upon the case, result in the imposition of consecutive sentences and even longer prison terms.Contact us Immediately

-If you have been arrested on weapons charges or any related crime, such as a drug offense that also involved the use of an illegal handgun, contact us for experienced and aggressive representation in State or Federal court.
+Defendants with weapons charges or gun crimes may be facing a significant prison sentence.
+If you have been arrested on weapons charges or any related crime, such as a drug offense that also involved the use of an illegal handgun, you should be represented by an experienced New Jersey gun crimes lawyer.
+Contact us for aggressive representation in any State or Federal gun case.
 Call 800-361-6554 (toll free) or contact us online to schedule a consultation.